rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/contractaddresses.md

 render_features: 'collapsible'
 ---

-Here, you can find a list of mainnet and testnet addresses used by the Tokenbridge.
+Here, you can find a list of mainnet, testnet addresses, and ABIs used by the Tokenbridge.

 [](#top "collapsible")
 - Tokenbridge Mainnet Rootstock Addresses